oeriu/violetta/README.md

 my essay's deadline is in 30 minutes, please help me!

 1. download live image at https://voidlinux.org/download/
-2. flash the iso to usb stick using Rufus or `dd`
+2. flash .iso file to usb stick using Rufus or `dd`
-3. change Boot Order to usb stick
+3. change boot order to usb stick
-4. (optional) If issues are happening, edit boot options
+4. (optional) If issues are happening, configure boot options

     black screen? add `nomodeset` to boot options